susannebradley/smbradley.com/content/post/eigenvalue-rainbow-cake.md

 ![eigenvalue rainbow cake sliced](/img/cake/cake_slice_web.jpg)

 #### Implementation details
-I used [this recipe](http://divascancook.com/easy-rainbow-cake-recipe-from-scratch/) for the sponge.
-The frosting is an Italian meringue buttercream from The Culinary Institute of America's [*Baking and Pastry: Mastering the Art and Craft*](https://www.amazon.ca/dp/B00UGE1U8Q) (2nd Ed., p.
+I used [this buttermilk cake recipe](http://divascancook.com/easy-rainbow-cake-recipe-from-scratch/) for the sponges.
+The frosting is an Italian meringue buttercream from The Culinary Institute of America's [*Baking and Pastry: Mastering the Art and Craft*](https://www.amazon.ca/Baking-Pastry-Mastering-Art-Craft/dp/0470928654/ref=tmm_hrd_swatch_0?_encoding=UTF8&qid=&sr=) (2nd Ed., p.
 480).